open-mmlab/mmselfsup/docs/en/user_guides/4_pretrain_custom_dataset.md

 ## Train SimCLR on Custom Dataset

-We provide an example of using SimCLR on custom dataset, the main idea is similar with the [Train MAE on Custom Dataset ](#train-mae-on-custom-dataset).
+We provide an example of using SimCLR on custom dataset, the main idea is similar to the [Train MAE on Custom Dataset ](#train-mae-on-custom-dataset).

 The template config is `configs/selfsup/simclr/simclr_resnet50_8xb32-coslr-200e_in1k.py`.
 And the edited config is: